Questions and answers about DiscipleMakers' policy concerning unrestricted gifts and donor preferences.

 What are the administration standards of restricted gifts?
 How much more work would it entail?

-We have estimated that our administrative and accounting procedures would triple if the majority of donations were restricted.
+We have estimated that our administrative and accounting procedures would triple if the majority of donations was restricted.
 Administrating restricted gifts would require us to document every financial appeal that resulted in a donation and then track that donation through our accounting system until it was spent on the purpose for which it was restricted.
-For most donations to DiscipleMakers, this kind of tracking would not only be tedious but also wasteful of scarce resources.
+For most donations to DiscipleMakers, this kind of tracking would not only be tedious, but also wasteful of scarce resources.
 In other words, classifying all gifts—no matter what the size—as restricted would push us into full "government style" accounting with high overhead costs.

 How much is DiscipleMakers' administrative fee?